 - Offer alternatives when you can’t take on a task.

-- Use delaying tactics: “Let me check my calendar and get back to you.”
+- Use delaying phrases: “Let me check my calendar and get back to you.”

 - Be direct and professional when declining requests.

-For project teams, review our internal tips on how to prevent scope creep.
+For project teams, review tips on preventing scope creep: /prevent-scope-creep.

 8. Social Support and Communication